cbstodd/colinstodd-com-jekyll/about.md

 <p>
 <span class="image left">
 <img src="{{ page.image }}" alt="Colin Stodd with friends dog" title="Colin Stodd with friends dog">
 </span>Thank you for visiting <a href="{{ site.url }}" target="_top" rel="canonical">colinstodd.com</a>.
-This site was built for my career in Software Development, but I'll try and give you a little background into where I come from and what I'm working on today.</p>
+This site was built for my career in Software Development, but I'll assume that if you're here you're probably looking to find a little background info into where I come from and what I'm working on today.</p>
-<p>In short, I’m a percussion player turned web application and mobile developer.</p>
+<p><b>TLDR</b>/<b>In short</b>, I’m a percussion player turned web application and mobile developer. ☑️</p>

-<p>I received a bachelors degree from <a href="https://www.salisbury.edu/" target='_blank' rel='noopener' title='Salisbury University'>Salisbury University</a>, and prior to that I went to <a href="https://www.stmarysannapolis.org/" target="_blank" rel="noopener" title="St. Mary's High School (Annapolis)">St. Mary's High School</a> in Annapolis, which is where I started my musical career.</p>
+<p>Prior to receiving a bachelors degree from <a href="https://www.salisbury.edu/" target='_blank' rel='noopener' title='Salisbury University'>Salisbury University</a>, I attended <a href="https://www.stmarysannapolis.org/" target="_blank" rel="noopener" title="St. Mary's High School (Annapolis)">St. Mary's High School</a> in Annapolis, which is where I started my musical journey.</p>

 <p>
-I played percussion with two bands: <a href="https://damnrightmusic.bandcamp.com/" target="_blank" rel="noopener">Damn Right!</a> and <a href="https://music.apple.com/us/album/dead-city-radio/346165288" target="_blank" rel="noopener">Earthtone</a> for about 10 years, but I've always had interests in things outside of music, so I accepted a position with the <a href="http://mgaleg.maryland.gov/webmga/frm1st.aspx?tab=home" target="_blank" rel="noopener">Maryland General Assembly (MGA)</a> in Annapolis, MD.
+ I played percussion with two bands: <a href="https://damnrightmusic.bandcamp.com/" target="_blank" rel="noopener">Damn Right!</a> and <a href="https://music.apple.com/us/album/dead-city-radio/346165288" target="_blank" rel="noopener">Earthtone</a> for about 10 years.
+It started in the last years of St. Mary's, through all of College and years thereafter; but I've always had interests outside of music so I accepted a position with the <a href="http://mgaleg.maryland.gov/webmga/frm1st.aspx?tab=home" target="_blank" rel="noopener">Maryland General Assembly (MGA)</a> in Annapolis, MD, which helped me discover what would become my other passion in life (writing code).
 </p>

 <p>